helloanh/aws-wordpress-setup/aws-real-life-example.md

 #### [Optional] Migration An Old Site With All-In-One Migration

 * Install the All-In-One-Migration plugin in the dashboard
 * You might need to download the .wpress backup file through the command line.
-I saved it in my S3 bucket and copy it to my folder
+I saved it in my S3 bucket and copy it to my folder at var/www/html/wp-content/ai1wm-backups/

-* Make sure you have enough memory!  usually t2.micro are not enough for live site migration
+* Make sure you have enough memory!  usually t2.micro are not enough for live site migration.
+This crashed the site for me on first try (a reboot recovers it).

 #### Setting Up CloudFront